Ekito/bootstrap-linkpreview/README.md

 # Link preview plugin for Twitter Bootstrap

-A simple link preview js library using Twitter Bootstrap styling components.
+bootstrap-linkpreview.js is a JavaScript library offering a facebook-like preview for URLs.
+It is very simple to use and weighs just a few kilobytes.

 [Demo](http://romainpiel.com/linkpreview/)

-## What does it do?

-bootstrap-linkpreview.js is a JavaScript library offering a facebook-like preview for URLs.
-It's very simple to use and it's just a few Ko.

-Usually you would like to process that kind of things on a server but sometimes you have no other way than doing it locally.
-The main issue with local ajax calls is that it will return the exception:
+## One limitation: the same origin policy

+You may want to try this library locally from a HTML file but you will face this issue:

 ``
 XMLHttpRequest cannot load *…* Origin : * is not allowed by Access-Control-Allow-Origin.
 ``

-It is due to the [Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) concept.
+This is due to the [Same origin policy](http://en.wikipedia.org/wiki/Same_origin_policy) concept.
+Ajax calls can only be achieved with a URL based on the same domain they are launched on.
+That’s why you usually want to process link previews on your server.
+But sometimes you don’t have any other way than doing it on the client’s side.

+Anyway don’t panic, this library is working perfectly with some conditions.

 ## Demos

 The best way to know how to use this library is to go through the examples in the folder `demos`.
-You have here several ways to go through the same origin policy.
+There you find two ways to get around the same origin policy.

 ### php-proxy